EricDriussi/hugo-image-optimizer/README.md

 ## Install

-Either download the [latest binary](https://github.com/EricDriussi/hugo-image-optimizer/releases) and add it to your `$PATH` or clone the repo and install it yourself:
+Either download the [latest binary](https://github.com/EricDriussi/hugo-image-optimizer/releases) and add it to your `$PATH` or clone the repo and install it:

 ```sh
 git clone git@github.com:EricDriussi/hugo-image-optimizer.git optimizer && cd optimizer && make install